conradhalling/jekyll-theme-chirpy/_posts/2025-09-07-cape-cod-2025-day-five.md

 I exited the campground and rode towards Head of the Meadow Beach.
-I turned right onto the bike trail — variously called "Head of the Meadow Bicycle Trail Connector" or "Old Kings Highway," depending on which map I used — and followed the trail to Coast Guard Dr. I continued on Coast Guard Dr until I turned west on Highland Rd, which I followed into Truro and the intersection with Route 6A.
+I turned right onto the bike trail — variously called "Head of the Meadow Bicycle Trail Connector" or "Old Kings Highway," depending on which map I used — and followed the trail to Coast Guard Road.
+I continued on Coast Guard Road until I turned west on Highland Road, which I followed into Truro and the intersection with Route 6A.
-I went this way because Highland Rd crosses under Route 6, whereas the East Coast Greenway route recommends taking South Highland Rd to Route 6 where I would have to cross Route 6 where traffic can be fast and heavy.
+I went this way because Highland Road crosses under Route 6, whereas the East Coast Greenway route recommends taking South Highland Road to Route 6 where I would have to cross Route 6 where traffic can be fast and heavy.

 Turning left on Route 6A, I rode past